samson84/view-lib-comparison/client-solidjs/README.md

 ### Tooling

+- SolidJS dev tool exists for Chrome/Chromium and looks promising.
+It needs some work to make it work, even it is needed to import into the entry point of the application.
+Unfortunately, it is under development.

 ### Framework Features

 - The `mergeProps()` and `splitProps()` utilities are strange at first.
 On the component's props is not ok to use some built-in JS features like `Object.assign()`, rest and spread operators.